risedle/interface/README.md

     npm install

+Run the development server:

+    npm run dev

+The app entrypoint is on the [`pages/_app.tsx`](./pages/_app.tsx).

+To changes component for each page, you may go to directly to the page component.
+For example, if you want to update something on the homepage go to directly to [`pages/index.tsx`](pages/index.tsx).

 ## Run the storybook

 Use the following command to run the storybook:

     npm run storybook

-## Run the dev server

-Use the following command to run the next.js local development server:

-    npm run dev